usf-cs212-spring2020/usf-cs212-spring2020.github.io/_sql/sql-demo-creating.md

 ### Create the Courses Table

-We will create a `contact_courses` table that tracks the undergraduate courses that professors have taught recently.
+We will create a `faculty_courses` table that tracks the undergraduate courses that professors have taught recently.
 Since courses will not be unique in the same way as Twitter accounts or USF usernames, we need a separate primary key:

   - The course ID (named `courseid`) which must not be null, must be unique, and is an auto-incremented primary key.

   - The ID for the professor that taught this course, which must not be null.
-This should reference the `usfid` primary key in the `contact_names` table.
+This should reference the `usfid` primary key in the `faculty_names` table.

   - The course number (named `course`) to identify the course taught by this professor (e.g. `CS 212`).

-**Exercise:** See if you can create a `contact_courses` table that will match the following:
+**Exercise:** See if you can create a `faculty_courses` table that will match the following:

 <details>
 <summary>See Answer.</summary>

 {% highlight sql %}
-CREATE TABLE contact_courses (
+CREATE TABLE faculty_courses (
 courseid INTEGER NOT NULL AUTO_INCREMENT PRIMARY KEY, usfid    CHAR(10) NOT NULL, course   CHAR(10) NOT NULL,
 FOREIGN KEY (usfid)
-REFERENCES  contact_names (usfid)
+REFERENCES  faculty_names (usfid)
 );
 {% endhighlight %}